Anhinga anhinga leucogaster

 Comments: There is a specimen, HMM 21719, taken at Wood River, Buffalo Co 20 Sep 1913 (Bray et al 1986, Swenk 1934) whose provenance we consider questionable, based on considerations discussed in Sharpe et al (2001); see also Silcock and Jorgensen (2018).

-There are three additional reports which we consider not accepted; one was reported without details 30 Aug 2001 at Walnut Creek Lake, Sarpy Co, one purported to have been shot in the 1890s in the Omaha area may have been shot in Iowa or even Missouri (Swenk 1934), and no details were provided for one present for three days in late Oct 1976 at the Hamilton-Merrick Cos bridge (Swanson 1977).
+There are four additional reports which we consider not accepted; one was reported without details 30 Aug 2001 at Walnut Creek Lake, Sarpy Co, one purported to have been shot in the 1890s in the Omaha area may have been shot in Iowa or even Missouri (Swenk 1934), no details were provided for one present for three days in late Oct 1976 at the Hamilton-Merrick Cos bridge (Swanson 1977), and a report of one at Zorinsky Lake, Douglas Co 11 Oct 2019 “lacked conclusive details” for NOURC acceptance (Brogie 2021).

 Scattered records exist for Kansas (Thompson et al 2011), where it is considered a vagrant; it occurs casually during the spring and summer in southeastern Missouri but is accidental in northern and western Missouri (Robbins 2018).
 The nearest breeding areas are in southeast Oklahoma and central Arkansas (AOU 1998). eBird.org (accessed April 2018) shows a pattern of rare occurrence northward in eastern Kansas and the Missouri River Valley.